SAP/ai-sdk-js/packages/orchestration/README.md

 - [Enable the AI Core service in BTP](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/initial-setup).
 - Project configured with Node.js v20 or higher and native ESM support enabled.
-- For testing your application locally (Optional):
+- For testing the application locally (Optional):
   - Download a service key for your AI Core service instance.
   - Create a `.env` file in the sample-code directory.
   - Add an entry `AICORE_SERVICE_KEY='<content-of-service-key>'`.